atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^13]: During a strophe, the CHORUS moves from one end of the stage to the other; during an antistrophe, they move from that end to the original one or the center of the stage.
 [^14]: Lines 214-409 inclusive, episodes consist of dialogue spoken by the actors between choral songs. *Medea* contains five episodes.
 [^15]: A song sung by the chorus after each episode and after its initial appearance on stage.
 This stasimon spans lines 410-45 inclusive.
+[^16]: The NURSE and JASON were played by the same actor in Ancient Athens.
+Indeed, the Loeb editors have likely not considered or chosen to ignore this when adding their stage directions.
+Since the idea of having two actors for these roles becomes useful later in the play (see Episode IV), I have retained their direction here.